-Many students, parents, and educators have questions about college classes before the semester starts.
-This website should give you an idea of what you and your HSDC student can expect in Math courses at SDSU.
+Many students, parents and educators have questions about college classes before the semester starts.
+This site should give you an idea of what you and your HSDC student can expect in Math courses at SDSU.
 Note that this page doesn’t provide all the details; complete information can be found on the class website and syllabus.

-There are 2 pages with which the students will interact: D2L and an Online Homework system (MyMathlab, WebAssign, or Aplia)
+There are two pages with which the students will interact: D2L and an Online Homework system (MyMathlab, WebAssign or Aplia).

 - D2L is the class website.
-Here students can find course information (syllabus, schedule, learning guides, group activities, extra credit worksheets, etc.), discussion boards (for group activities and asking questions about the course, homework, etc.), course announcements, Zoom (for mini lectures and office hour appointments) and dropbox (for turning in activities and extra credit assignments)
+Here students can find course information (syllabus, schedule, learning guides, group activities, worksheets, etc.), discussion boards (for group activities and asking questions about the course, homework, etc.), course announcements, Zoom (for mini lectures and office hour appointments) and dropbox (for turning in written assignments).

 - All grades will be entered into the online homework gradebook so that students have their current grade available to them at all times.
 Read your course syllabus carefully to determine which online homework program you will be using and where you will find all the components of your course.

-There are 2 ways that the instructor will contact the student: D2L email and D2L news posts.
+There are two ways that the instructor will contact the student: D2L email and D2L news posts.

-- D2L email: Read your course syllabus carefully to determine whether your instructor will be using D2L e-mail or your Jacks e-mail.
-Your Jacks e-mail may be used to contact you prior to the course, so be sure you check that account regularly.
-If you do not plan to check your D2L email every day, I recommend you forward this email to an email you do check daily.
-If you have questions about how to do that, ask on the discussion board.
-E-mails sent by your instructor often require response or some kind of action within 24 hours.
+- Jacks email: Your Jacks email may be used to contact you prior to the course, so be sure you check that account regularly.
+If you do not plan to check your Jacks email every day, I recommend you forward your Jacks email account to an email account you do check daily.
+Emails sent by your instructor often require response or some kind of action within 24 hours.
 Directions for how to forward your email are posted in the Technology Help folder on the Content page on D2L.

 - D2L news posts: Log onto D2L and click the class.
-On the main page, if you scroll down you will see the news section.
+On the main page, if you scroll down you will see the News section.
 Check this daily.
 Here is where your instructor will post news items about any changes to homework/activities/answer keys, exam information and reminders, etc. I recommend setting up notifications on D2L so that you are notified when News items are posted.
 Directions for how to setup notifications are posted in the Technology Help folder on the Content page on D2L.

 How to contact your instructor:

 - To contact the instructor, you can use D2L email or the “sdstate” email.
-Your instructor’s e-mail is of the form email@example.com.
-The instructor’s name can be found on WebAdvisor.sdstate.edu.
+Your instructor’s sdstate e-mail is of the form firstname.lastname@example.org.
 When emailing your instructor be sure to include the class you are in (since instructors often teach several courses).